-For Detailed Information on Getting to Gold Butte, Hours of Operation, Entrance Fees, Camping, Hiking Permits, Precautions, Rules and Regulations, and Links to More Information, visit the Gold Butte Area Overview Page.
+For Detailed Information on Getting to Gold Butte National Monument, Hours of Operation, Entrance Fees, Camping, Hiking Permits, Precautions, Rules and Regulations, and Links to More Information, visit the Gold Butte Area Overview Page.

-Gold Butte, administered by the BLM and the U.S. National Park Service, is located about 2 hours east of Las Vegas (map) between the Overton Arm of Lake Mead and the Arizona border.
-Gold Butte is wild and remote with high peaks, low valleys, grand views, lots of history, mixed up geology, and huge solitude for hiking.
+Gold Butte National Monument, administered by the BLM, is located about 2 hours east of Las Vegas (map) (official PDF map) between the Overton Arm of Lake Mead and the Arizona border.
+Gold Butte is wild and remote with high peaks, low valleys, grand views, lots of history, mixed up geology, and huge solitude for hiking, camping, horseback riding, and off-highway driving.

 The geology of this sandstone-limestone-granitic-metamorphic faulted-twisted-contorted-eroded land, while nearly impossible to comprehend in total, is stunningly stark and beautiful.
 Three major ecosystems (Mojave Desert, Great Basin Desert, and the Colorado Plateau) meet here, providing for a varied and diverse flora and fauna.

-Elevations in Gold Butte range from relatively low desert to mountain peaks with conifer forests.
+Elevations in Gold Butte range from relatively low desert (1,200 ft elevation) to mountain peaks with conifer forests (to 8,100 ft elevation).
 In the lower areas, activities generally are restricted to the cooler months (e.g., October through May).
-There are, however, high mountains (to 8,075 ft) that provide a respite from the heat.
+At higher elevations, cool mountain breezes provide a respite from summer heat.